ElviraMemeti/WebProgrammingProject/README.md

 ###  Class Diagram
 The main actors in the system are the Student and the Administrative Person (AP).
 The system allows for two main use cases: student registration and administrative actions.<br>
 ##### Student registration:
-    -The student can initiate the registration process by clicking "I am a student" in the login form.<br>
+    -The student can initiate the registration process by clicking "I am a student" in the login form.
-    -The student fills out the registration form, with certain fields remaining hidden until an accredited mentor is assigned.<br>
+    -The student fills out the registration form, with certain fields remaining hidden until an accredited mentor is assigned.
 ##### Administrative actions:
-    -AP login through the "Login Form"<br>
+    -AP login through the "Login Form"
-    -AP navigated to the PhD Program Screen<br>
+    -AP navigated to the PhD Program Screen
-    -AP can select to perform actions on Mentors, Students or Student Progress.<br>
+    -AP can select to perform actions on Mentors, Students or Student Progress.
-    -AP can view and search a list of all students<br>
+    -AP can view and search a list of all students
-    -AP can add a new student by navigating to the "Student Registration Form"<br>
-    -AP can add accredited mentors by navigating to the "List All Mentors" screen and clicking the "Add Mentor" button.<br>
+    -AP can add a new student by navigating to the "Student Registration Form" -AP can add accredited mentors by navigating to the "List All Mentors" screen and clicking the "Add Mentor" button.
-    -AP can create academic titles by navigating to the "Create Academic Title" form.<br>
+    -AP can create academic titles by navigating to the "Create Academic Title" form.
-    -AP can add a study program by navigating to the "List of Accredited Programs" screen and selecting "Add Accredited Study Program"<br>
+    -AP can add a study program by navigating to the "List of Accredited Programs" screen and selecting "Add Accredited Study Program"
 ##### Student specific actions:
-    -A student can see list of available mentors and contact them via email<br>
-    -A student can see their information like name, ID, academic year, faculty, study program and list of available mentors for him/her corresponding study program.<br>
+    -A student can see list of available mentors and contact them via email -A student can see their information like name, ID, academic year, faculty, study program and list of available mentors for him/her corresponding study program.
 ##### Mentor specific actions:
-    -A mentor can send the “Draft Proposal” to the Faculty Admin<br>
-    -A mentor can upload the First Presentation of the student<br>
-    -A mentor logs in, and he can see list of students that they have.
-Once he has selected the student. <br>
+    -A mentor can send the “Draft Proposal” to the Faculty Admin -A mentor can upload the First Presentation of the student -A mentor logs in, and he can see list of students that they have.
+Once he has selected the student.
 ##### Faculty Admin specific actions:
-    -Add study programs <br>
+    -Add study programs
-    -Upload the document in the system <br>
+    -Upload the document in the system

 ![](ClassDiagram.png)
  Link:https://lucid.app/lucidchart/84120e1d-965e-4b6f-a3dd-73a6b0916bb4/edit?beaconFlowId=F9510C83A214A452&invitationId=inv_c7d53902-423e-45bd-9761-d921b5f7a624&page=0_0